Are you looking for a delicious yet simple marinade for your tri-tip?

 Learn My Two Methods for Marinating Tri-Tip Steak

-And we also have a great sesame and ginger marinade that incorporates a bit more of an Asian twist to this cut of meat.
+This article will teach two ways to marinate your tri-tip steak.
+The first recipe is for a scrumptious Santa Maria marinade that’s quite simple to make.
+We also have a great sesame and ginger marinade that incorporates a bit more of an Asian twist to this cut of meat.

-The Tri Tip Santa Maria Marinade Recipe
+What You Need for The Santa Maria Marinade

 Step 1